grafana/grafana/docs/sources/auth/generic-oauth.md

 ## JMESPath examples

-To easily configure a proper JMESPath expression you can test/evaluate expression with a custom payload at http://jmespath.org/.
+To ease configuration of a proper JMESPath expression, you can test/evaluate expressions with custom payloads at http://jmespath.org/.

 ### Role mapping